katholiek-onderwijs-vlaanderen/sri4node/README.md

     In the streaming scenario it is also possible to (streamingly) read multipart form data with busBoy:
     - `busBoy`: true
     The busBoy event handlers can be set in the beforeStreamingHandler or the streamingHandler.
+    - `busBoyConfig`: optional config object to be passed to busBoy (headers will be set by sri4node).

 Streaming custom requests cannot be used in batch, the others can be used in batch.